agoose77/phd-thesis/content/2400-texat-tpc.md

 (content:micromegas)=
 ### MicroMeGaS

 The MicroMeGaS is a parallel-plate gas particle detector.
-It comprises of a micro-pattern anode, with a thin metallic mesh suspended at a height of 128 $\mu{m}$ above the surface (see {numref}`micromegas-schematic`).
+It comprises of a micro-pattern anode, with a thin metallic mesh suspended at a height of 128 μm above the surface (see {numref}`micromegas-schematic`).
 This _micro_-mesh partitions the gas into two juxtaposed volumes of differing potentials, forming a large drift region above the mesh, and a small amplification region between the mesh and the anode

 +++